What do you do as a Physiotherapist?

 What kind of clients do you work with?

-I work with a variety of people and injuries such as car accidents, work related injuries, sport injuries (to joints such as ankles, knees, hips, and shoulders).
-As well as conditions related to office work, and arthritis.
+I work with a variety of people and injuries such as sport injuries, car accidents, work-related injuries, conditions related to office work, and arthritis.
+Common sports injuries that I treat are cases that have to do with joints such as ankles, knees, hips, as well as shoulders.

 Do I need a doctor's referral to attend Physiotherapy?